Steve Doocy: Personal life

-Doocy is married to Kathy Doocy (née Garrity), a former model and TV sports reporter who starred in a TV commercial for the Chatty Cathy doll.
-The couple have three adult children: Mary, Sally and Peter Doocy, the Fox News White House correspondent.
-He lives in Wyckoff, New Jersey.
+Doocy is married to Kathy Doocy (née Gerrity), a former model and TV sports reporter who starred in a TV commercial for the Chatty Cathy doll.
+The couple have three adult children: Mary, Sally and Peter Doocy.
+Peter serves as a Fox News Senior White House Correspondent, a role he shares with Jacqui Heinrich.

+Doocy lives in Florida.
 Kathy Doocy is a cancer survivor.
+They have two grandchildren, a granddaughter named Bridget Blake Doocy born on February 1, 2023, and a grandson named George Jack Doocy born on April 16, 2025, the children of Peter Doocy and Hillary Vaughn.

-Steve Doocy is Roman Catholic and serves as a lector in his church.
+Doocy is Roman Catholic and serves as a lector in his church.

 Doocy was named Distinguished Kansan of the Year by the Native Sons and Daughters of Kansas in 2014.